Welcome to the teacher’s guide to the Tennessee History for Kids booklet Your Land, My Land [2019 edition].

 Some of these photos were taken during the last 40 years.
 Some of them were taken more than 100 years ago.

-It will be very interesting to see what things the students notice and what they don’t notice.
+It will be very interesting to see what things the students notice.
 For instance, many present-day workers wear safety goggles and have electrical appliances and equipment at their disposal.
 The Elk Cotton Mills photo shows children working.

 Here are some follow-up questions about these three Tennesseans in particular that your students might find interesting: